GianlucaVico/Cannon/README.md

 This is the game engine for the game of Cannon for the course Intelligent Search & Games (2122-KEN4123) Assignment.

-It consist of the GUI, the game engine and an agent able to play the game against a human player.
+It consists of the GUI, the game engine and an agent able to play the game against a human player.

 ## Features (working and not)
 ### ...